 - Many people may find this easier than taking a daily pill.

-Currently injectable PrEP is only available in the United States.
-But the World Health Organization now recommends injectable PrEP is offered to people at substantial risk of HIV.
-It will take some time until injectable PrEP is more widely available.
+Currently injectable PrEP is only available in a few countries.
+The World Health Organization now recommends injectable PrEP is offered to people at substantial risk of HIV.
+But it will take some time until injectable PrEP is more widely available.
+You can ask your healthcare provider if it’s available where you are.